zhangxu-ai/learngit/readme.txt

-git is a version contral system;
+git is a distrituted version contral system;
-git is a free software;
+git is a free distrituted software under the GPI;